GPUOpen-Drivers/llpc/docs/DdnDebugPrintf.md

 #### lgc::LowerDebugPrintf

-The module pass `LowerDebugPrintf` runs just before `PatchEntryPointMutate`.
+The module pass `LowerDebugPrintf` runs just before `MutateEntryPoint`.
 It collects all calls to `@lgc.debug.printf` in the entire module and:

 * Collects the format strings and adds the `amdpal.format_strings` entry to the